 And it is one of the most challenging and risky aspects of running a business.

-If it is not managed properly a difficult employee could make a claim for damages against your business.
+If it is not managed properly, a difficult employee could claim damages against your business.

 Fourtree Lawyers can help you manage your employees by: